Eugene-Levinson/HABDash/README.md

 # Server setup and deployment

 This section describes the step by step process of setting up the environment and deplying the HABDash webserver.
-This is not something that a user of HABDash would ever need to do but for those who want to set a copy of this up for some reason it might be usefull
+This is not something that a user of HABDash would ever need to do but for those who want to set a copy of this up for some reason it might be usefull.

-**Please note**: that this was originally develped and set up on Ubuntu 20.04 and therefore alot of commands bellow might not matcht the exact commands for other systems (for example apt).
+**Please note**: that this set up is for Ubuntu 20.04

 ## Install git